 The changing menu of retirement for employees and businesses

 The golden age of generous pension plans has long passed.
 Now, most employees must take retirement planning into their own hands.
 Higher medical costs, rising longevity, and the uncertain long-term viability of Social Security all increase the risk that many people who retire may outlive their savings, if they have saved at all.
-In fact, a recent study by the Federal Reserve Board revealed that 31 percent of active workers had no retirement savings at all.

 Employers can help their employees save for retirement by offering retirement plans that promote participation, with features such as automatic enrollment and matching contributions.

 It may be challenging, however, for smaller employers to choose among qualified plans.
 Qualified plans are subject to a host of rules and requirements, including minimum funding and contribution limits, minimum vesting schedules, deduction limits, and top-heavy restrictions.
 Business owners (including self-employed owners) should seek additional professional and tax guidance on selecting the right retirement plan for their business.

 Employers commonly offer retirement plans in the form of an individual retirement account (IRA), a defined contribution plan, or a defined benefit plan.
 The menu gets complicated quickly, though, because each category contains several flavors of plans with varying rules.
 Here’s a broad look at these common types of plans.

 Technically, IRAs are not qualified retirement plans, but they can allow employers to offer an inexpensive retirement vehicle with low administrative costs.
 Two IRA-based plans that are easy and inexpensive to set up and maintain are the Simplified Employee Pension (SEP) plan and the aptly named SIMPLE IRA.